YihongSun/MicropalletArrayAnalysis/README.md

 # Micropallet Array Image Processing Software
-Created in association with University of California Irvine researchers (Jo and Guilia) as well as Yihong Sun.
+Created in association with University of California Irvine Cancer Research Institute - Nelson Lab as well as Jimmy Shi.

 This repository contains the Java source code for a user interface and backend algorithms for tallying radioactive markers across multiple high and low contrast imaging channels produced after a micropallet experiment.